 What is scrum?

-Scrum is a framework within Agile project management that uses fixed-length sprints (typically 1–4 weeks) to deliver iterative progress.
+Scrum is a framework within Agile project management that organizes work into fixed-length sprints, usually lasting from one to four weeks, so teams can deliver progress in regular increments.

 Key Elements of Scrum: